sawied/swp/README.md

 #SMOT
-This project any for personal study.
+This project only for personal study.